 Design storms were applied to the five existing hydrologic conditions HEC-HMS models.
 The full suite of design storm frequencies was run, and flow estimates were produced for the 0.5-, 0.2-, 0.1-, 0.04-, 0.02-, 0.01-, 0.005-, and 0.002-AEP events.
-Peak computed flows were compared to other data sources including regional regression equations and site-specific gage frequency analyses as shown in Figure 88 through Figure 98 and Table 48 through Table 58.
+Peak computed flows were compared to other data sources including regional regression equations and site-specific gage frequency analyses.
 Regional data was derived from regression models to the study (USGS Scientific Investigations Report 2014-5030) and computed via excel spreadsheet.
-Following this comparative exercise all HEC-HMS computed design flows were carried toward into hydraulic modeling and analysis.

-Hominy Swamp Creek basin HEC-HMS computed flows were compared to USGS regression equations based on the study area being in the Coastal Plain region, as shown in Figure 88 and Table 48.
+Hominy Swamp Creek basin HEC-HMS computed flows were compared to USGS regression equations based on the study area being in the Coastal Plain region, as shown in Figure 85.
 The computed flows are mostly contained within the 95% prediction intervals, with only the 0.002-AEP plotting above the upper interval.
 Overall, computed flows were greater than regression-based flows.
 Upon closer inspection and review of the FEMA effective hydrology, regression equations utilized were based on a location within the Piedmont region.
 Hominy Swamp Creek is near the fall line and can be associated with either region depending on the source delineation.
-Therefore, computed flows were also compared to regression equations based on the Piedmont region, as shown in Figure 89 and Table 49.
+Therefore, computed flows were also compared to regression equations based on the Piedmont region, as shown in Figure 86.
 Overall, computed flow better fit the discharge trend produced by assuming hydrologic characteristics of the Piedmont region.
 Computed flows are slightly lower for more frequent design storms and slightly greater for the more significant events when compared to the regression line.

-Figure 88.
+Figure 85.
 Hominy Swamp Creek Basin HEC-HMS Computed Flow vs. USGS Regression Equations (Coastal Plain Region) near Basin Outlet